-All of the Grain Belt Headers have a self-contained hydraulic system: The combine feeder house drive shaft is connected to a gearbox, which is connected to the hydraulic pumps (single pump units have one pump).
-Oil flows to the knife drive, then to the draper control circuit from the smaller displacement pump (single pump units - draper circuit feeds from knife circuit).
+All of the Grain Belt Headers have a self-contained hydraulic system: The combine feeder house drive shaft is connected to a gearbox, which is connected to the hydraulic pumps.
+Oil flows to the knife drive, then to the draper control circuit from the smaller displacement pump.
 The draper control circuit is split between the lateral drapers and the center draper.
 The oil then returns to the reservoir tank.
-Adapters with a header-driven reel have the drapers and the reel plumbed in parallel with separate flow-controls.
+Adapters with a header driven reel have the knife and reel plumbed in series with a flow control in front of the reel motors.
 There are two relief valves in the system, one in the knife drive circuit and the second in the flow control of the draper circuit (a third for header-driven reels in the reel circuit).